RobertMaksymow/All_About_Linux/README.md

 Great for desktop and laptop.
 If you also have a small device such as a Raspberry Pi and need to stick a lightweight OS on it, you can’t go wrong with Arch.

 ## The Shell
+The shell is basically a program that takes your commands from the keyboard and sends them to the operating system to perform.
+If you’ve ever used a GUI, you’ve probably seen programs such as “Terminal” or “Console” these are just programs that launch a shell for you.

+In this course we will use the shell program bash (Bourne Again shell), almost all Linux distributions will default to the bash shell.
+There are other shells available such as ksh, zsh, tsch, but we won’t get into any of those.
+Let’s jump right in!
+Depending on the distribution your shell prompt might change, but for the most part it should adhere to the following format:

+username@hostname:current_directory

+pete@icebox:/home/pete $
+Notice the $ at the end of the prompt?
+Different shells will have different prompts, in our case the $ is for a normal user using Bash, Bourne or Korn shell, you don't add the prompt symbol when you type the command, just know that it's there.

+Let’s start with a simple command, echo.
+The echo command just prints out the text arguments to the display.

+$ echo Hello World
+$ date
+$ whoami
+$ pwd

+pwd (Print Working Directory)
+Everything in Linux is a file, as you journey deeper into Linux you’ll understand this, but for now just keep that in mind.
+Every file is organized in a hierarchical directory tree.
+The first directory in the filesystem is aptly named the root directory.
+The root directory has many folders and files which you can store more folders and files, etc. Here is an example of what the directory tree looks like:

+/

+|-- bin

+|   |-- file1

+|   |-- file2

+|-- etc

+|   |-- file3

+|   `-- directory1

+|       |-- file4

+|       `-- file5

+|-- home

+|-- var

+The location of these files and directories are referred to as paths.
+If you had a folder named home with a folder inside of it named pete and another folder in that folder called Movies, that path would look like this: /home/pete/Movies, pretty simple huh?

+Navigation of the filesystem, much like real life is helpful if you know where you are and where you are going.
+To see where you are, you can use the pwd command, this command means “print working directory” and it just shows you which directory you are in, note the path stems from the root directory.